HangmansMoose/ZIYDOOM/README.md

 ##### This is a list of things I would like to improve once things are working
  - Allocators: This is probably an exellent use case for an arena allocator
  - Errors/Error checking: want to try to ensure that it wont panic, everything should be caught (probably naive)
+ - I can clean things up plenty in the wadloader, I am passing around the wad itself unecessarily when I can just return data from the function and then store it in the WADLoader.

 ## DAY 1 - WAD Loading
 https://github.com/amroibrahim/DIYDoom/blob/master/DIYDoom/Notes001/notes/README.md